 “I believe the District’s actions against me are politically motivated, capricious and unlawful,” she wrote to Berkeleyside in an email.
 “This cannot be allowed to stand, or allow the District Administration to set a precedent that would give them the right to conduct political witch-hunts against teachers who challenge the racist, xenophobic politics of Donald Trump and his ilk, and who challenge the increased segregation and growing inequality within the Berkeley Public School System.”

 Felarca said if she is not reinstated, she and her supporters plan to protest again before the school board before their next meeting.

 “I promise you, you will not get away with this,” Felarca told members of the school board.

 Below is a video of Yvette Felarca and her supporters at a Berkeley School Board meeting:

-Proving just how dysfunctional our education system is, Yvette Felarca returned to work at her school on November 2, 2016.
+Proving just how dysfunctional our education system is, Yvette Felarca returned to work at her school.